luismacode/contact-manager/README.md

 Regarding CSS:

-- All CSS implementation must be done natively, using CSS or SCSS.
+- All CSS implementation must be done natively, using CSS or SCSS without frameworks css.
 - Only the use of CSS/SCSS modules is allowed.

 ### Additional requirements